 Why I am Running

-I’m an advocate, a 20-year resident, and I’m running for City Council to fight for a Hoboken that works for all ages and abilities.
+I’m an advocate, a 20-year resident, and I’m running for County Freeholder to fight for a Hudson County that works for all ages and abilities.
 My baby girl, Sofia, is truly my inspiration to challenge the status quo and help make our community better.
-After 375 injuries in crashes in the last 5 years in our city, and having the second county with highest childhood asthma caused by traffic fumes, we cannot wait any longer for my opponent to take action.
-Vote this November 5th, and together let’s work for a more people-friendly city, with better transit, cleaner air, and safer streets.
+After 375 injuries in crashes in the last 5 years in Hoboken, and having the second county with highest childhood asthma caused by traffic fumes, we cannot wait any longer for my opponent to take action.
+Vote this June 2nd, and together let’s work for a more homes for mixed-income people, cleaner air, and safer streets.

 Promote an Active & Healthy Life